OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 examples included in the documentation (particularly the *User Guide* and the *Developer Guide*) be tested to ensure that the code is error-free.

-Fortunately, there are tools built into the Sphinx reStructuredText processor that make the process of testing code samples much easier.
+Fortunately, there are tools built into the :term:`Sphinx` reStructuredText processor that make the process of testing code samples much easier.
 Sphinx includes a builder called *doctest* as a plugin in its standard library.
 Instead of building a readable document as is done by the HTML builder, the doctest builder scans the